w3f/Grants-Program/applications/community-health-check.md

 Our project provides moderators, leaders, and contributors with a bird's eye view of what is happening inside the ecosystem.

 - Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?
 Our current approach rests on off-chain data.
 Other community analytics dashboard exists, fetching data from various off-chain data.
 However, they focus on posting behavior and not on the  interaction between members.
+Individual posting behavior focuses only on the number of activities of a person, but not how these activities impact others.
+Our data points are relationships (replies, mentions, emoji reactions).
 Orbit.love reach metric, conceptually, comes close to our metrics, but technically also rests on individual posting behavior and not interaction data.

 Looking at on-chain community analysis, Chainverse is similar in terms of methodology (network analysis).
 However, they are currently solely focusing on on-chain data and are adopting a knowledge graph methodology.